CISSP-Study-Resources

 • Next, you need to form a team with representatives from the business as well as IT

-• Next, start with a business continuity policy statement, then conduct a business impact analysis (see next item), and then develop the remaining components:
+• Next, start with a business continuity policy statement,conduct a business impact analysis (see next item), and then develop the remaining components:

 • preventive controls